Icinga/icinga2/doc/99-selinux.md

 If one of those plugin domains causes problems you can set it to permissive by executing `semanage permissive -a domain`.

 The policy provides a role `icinga2adm_r` for confining an user which enables an administrative user managing only Icinga 2 on the system.
+This user will also execute the plugins in their domain instead of the users one, so you can verify their execution with the same restrictions like they have when executed by icinga2.

+### <a id="selinux-policy-booleans"></a> Booleans

+SELinux is based on the least level of access required for a service to run.
+Using booleans you can grant more access in a defined way.
+The Icinga 2 policy package provides the following booleans.

+**icinga2_can_connect_all**

+Having this boolean enabled allows icinga2 to connect to all ports.
+This can be neccesary if you use features which connect to unconfined services.

 ### <a id="selinux-policy-examples"></a> Configuration Examples